datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador.md

 ##### Rejecting Client Requests With Escaped Slashes

-Ambassador can be configured to reject client requests that contain escaped slashes using the following configuration on the Ambassador Module:
+$productName$ can be configured to reject client requests that contain escaped slashes using the following configuration on the Ambassador Module:

 ```yaml
 reject_requests_with_escaped_slashes: true
 ```

-When set to true, Ambassador will reject client requests that contain escaped slashes by returning HTTP 400.
+When set to true, $productName$ will reject client requests that contain escaped slashes by returning HTTP 400.
 These requests are defined by containing `%2F`, `%2f`, `%5C` or `%5c` sequences in their URI path.
-By default, Ambassador will forward these requests unmodified.
+By default, $productName$ will forward these requests unmodified.

-###### Envoy and Ambassador Edge Stack behavior
+###### Envoy and $productName$ behavior

 Internally, Envoy treats escaped and unescaped slashes distinctly for matching purposes.
-This means that an Ambassador mapping for path `/httpbin/status` will not be matched by a request for `/httpbin%2fstatus`.
+This means that an $productName$ mapping for path `/httpbin/status` will not be matched by a request for `/httpbin%2fstatus`.

-On the other hand, when using Ambassador Edge Stack, escaped slashes will be treated like unescaped slashes when applying FilterPolicies.
+On the other hand, when using $productName$, escaped slashes will be treated like unescaped slashes when applying FilterPolicies.
 For example, a request to `/httpbin%2fstatus/200` will be matched against a FilterPolicy for `/httpbin/status/*`.

 ###### Security Concern Example

-With Ambassador Edge Stack, this can become a security concern when combined with `bypass_auth` in the following scenario:
+With $productName$, this can become a security concern when combined with `bypass_auth` in the following scenario:
 * Use a Mapping for path `/prefix` with `bypass_auth` set to true.
 The intention here is to apply no FilterPolicies under this prefix, by default.
 * Use a Mapping for path `/prefix/secure/` without setting bypass_auth to true.
 The intention here is to selectively apply a FilterPolicy to this longer prefix.
 * Have an upstream service that receives both `/prefix` and `/prefix/secure/` traffic (from the Mappings above), but the upstream service treats escaped and unescaped slashes equivalently.

-In this scenario, when a client makes a request to `/prefix%2fsecure/secret.txt`, the underlying Envoy configuration will _not_ match the routing rule for `/prefix/secure/`, but will instead match the routing rule for `/prefix` which has `bypass_auth` set to true.
-The Ambassador Edge Stack FilterPolicies will _not_ be enforced in this case, and the upstream service will receive a request that it treats equivalently to `/prefix/secure/secret.txt`, potentially leaking information that was assumed protected by an Ambassador Edge Stack FilterPolicy.
+In this scenario, when a client makes a request to `/prefix%2fsecure/secret.txt`, the underlying Envoy configuration will _not_ match the routing rule for `/prefix/secure/`, but will instead match the routing rule for `/prefix` which has `bypass_auth` set to true. $productName$ FilterPolicies will _not_ be enforced in this case, and the upstream service will receive a request that it treats equivalently to `/prefix/secure/secret.txt`, potentially leaking information that was assumed protected by an $productName$ FilterPolicy.

 One way to avoid this particular scenario is to avoid using bypass_auth and instead use a FilterPolicy that applies no filters when no authorization behavior is desired.